SkylineCommunications/dataminer-docs/connector-help/connector_help/Kubernetes Manager.md

 #### HTTP Connection - Main

-This connector uses a HTTP connection and requires the following input during element creation:
+This connector uses an HTTP connection and requires the following input during element creation:

 HTTP CONNECTION: